People frequently compare the human body to a machine.

-The human body frequently gets compared to a machine.
-It’s not.
-Making a comparison like that is taking a mental shortcut.
+It’s not, but making a comparison like that is taking a mental shortcut.
 Writers searching for convenient analogies are guilty.
-We should forgive them, however, because they’re just trying to explain how stuff works in easily understood ways.
+We probably should forgive them.
+They’re just trying to explain how stuff works in easily understood ways.

-Besides the fact humans are living and machine aren’t, machines operate with cause and effect.
-This causes that.
-That is that.
+Besides the fact humans are living and machines aren’t, machines operate with cause and effect.
+This causes that, and that is that.
 While cause and effect can work like that in the human body, there’s a lot of grey area too.
 The processes can have many steps.

-The more steps, the more complicated the process, the less the cause and effect are apparent.
+The more steps, the more complicated the process, and the less the cause and effect are apparent.

 When something isn’t apparent, it doesn’t mean it doesn’t exist.
 It only means that it’s hard to see.

-Think of this: we’ve had obese people for many years.
-This hormone was only identified in 1994 by Jeffrey M. Friedman, a molecular geneticist at Rockefeller University.
-Not too long ago when considered in light of overall human history.
+This hormone was only identified in 1994 by Jeffrey M. Friedman, a molecular geneticist at Rockefeller University, not too long ago, when considered in light of overall human history.

 Blood levels of leptin go higher at night.
-This means the appetite is suppressed.
+The hormone decreases the appetite.

 When someone is emotionally stressed, leptin levels increase.
 They don’t want to eat.